AadiManchekar/Playground/Java/OOPS/README.md

 * Inheritance is the mechanism that allows one class to acquire all the properties from another class by inheriting the class.
 * `public class Car extends Vehicle` When we extend a class, we form an **IS-A relationship**.
 The Car IS-A Vehicle.
 So, it has all the characteristics of a Vehicle.
+* The thing that stops a class from being subclassed is the keyword modifier final.
+A final class means that it’s the end of the inheritance line.
+Nobody, ever, can extend a final class.
+* if a class has only private constructors, it can’t be subclassed.
 * Java supports:

   * **Single inheritance**: `Class A -> Class B` \[Here, A is a parent class to B], Calling `super();` in class B calls constructor of A.